trust-mfn-berlin/animals-as-objects/vault/material.silkworm-in-papier-mache.md

 [^3]: Cf. “Modell, Raupe, Seidenspinner”.
 Humboldt University database entry, no date, https://www.sammlungen.hu-berlin.de/objekte/zoologische-lehrsammlung/8322/ (03.01.2022).

-[^4]: Vgl.
-Dr. L. Wittmack: _Allgemeiner Katalog des königlichen landwirthschaftlichen Museums zu Berlin_, Berlin: Verlagsbuchhandlung Wiegandt und Hempel, 1869, pp. 108f. (no. 43).
+[^4]: Cf. Dr. L. Wittmack. _Allgemeiner Katalog des königlichen landwirthschaftlichen Museums zu Berlin_, Berlin: Verlagsbuchhandlung Wiegandt und Hempel, 1869: 108f.
 The model was purchased from Auzoux for 66 talers, and it is highly likely that it then moved to Invalidenstraße 42 when the United Agricultural Teaching Institute and Museum (Vereinigtes landwirthschaftliches Lehr-Institut und Museum) was built in 1880.

 :::DE:::